Broadway Assembly Church History

 The Sunday School took a renewed surge of growth, and record Christmas Sunday attendances were set at 865 (1976), and 876 (1979).
 Easter Sundays brought high days of 1,050 (1976), 978 (1977), 904 (1979), and 913 (1980).

 In 1980, a new pavilion was added to the camp facilities and plans were made for additional housing in 1981.
 Record attendances were set at Camp Blessing in 1978, 1979 and 1981.
-In October, 1981, an additional 2 acres adjoining the south of camp was purchased from John Walls for $12,000.
+In October of 1981, an additional 2 acres adjoining the south of the camp property was purchased from John Walls for $12,000.
 The new parcel had an 80’ frontage on East River Road and ran nearly 1100’ deep.

 In 1987, Bro.
 Sloan resigned and became Senior Pastor of Hamilton Christian Center, and in 1988, Bro.
-Gerald Hood became pastor, and ministered with vision and anointing as he placed emphasis on family values and the importance of God’s purposes for a New Testament Church.
+Gerald Hood became pastor.
+Bro.
+Hood ministered with vision and anointing as he placed emphasis on family values and the importance of God’s purposes for a New Testament Church.
 In 1996, Bro.
 Hood resigned, and returned to pastor in his home state of Texas.

 In 1998, Bro.
 Kenneth Brand & Sis.
 Vera Brand became our pastors.
 From the very beginning it was evident that God had directed them here to bring restoration and encouragement.
 In 1999, they resigned the pastorate to continue in their work of encouraging other churches.